-After yesterday’s outdoor engagement, today the Duchess of Cambridge, Catherine, had an artistic engagement and visited the Royal Opera House in London to learn about stage costumes.
-Upon arrival, Duchess was given a tour of the historic building in London’s Covent Garden before heading to the costume department.
+After yesterday’s outdoor engagement, today The Duchess of Cambridge, Catherine, had an artistic engagement and visited the Royal Opera House in London to learn about stage costumes.
+Upon arrival, The Duchess was given a tour of the historic building in London’s Covent Garden before heading to the costume department.

 The Royal Opera, patronage of Prince Charles of Wales and based in central London at the Royal Opera House, is one of the two principal opera companies in London.
 Founded in 1946 as the Covent Garden Opera Company, it was known by that title until 1968.
 Learn more about Royal Opera here.